open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 stream.
 Depending on the probe type, the following options, and a button to view the selected option in the probe viewer, may be available:

-- *Electrodes*: Enabled selected electrodes, or view currently enabled electrodes.
+- *Electrodes*: Enable selected electrodes, or view currently enabled electrodes.
 - *Electrode Preset*: Select an electrode preset for the probe.
 - *Reference*: The reference channel for the probe.
 - *AP Gain*: The gain for the AP channels (Neuropixels 1.0 only).